By: Cristina Trette, MA, LMFT

 One of the best things we can do to stop fights is to pause our conversations when things get heated.
 Then it is important to share this with our partner.
 Simply saying something such as, "I am getting upset and I do not want to fight.
 I need to pause this conversation.
 Let's please talk again when we have both cooled down".
 Then focus on getting back into emotional balance and talk again when you have both cooled your jets.

 I cannot stress enough the importance of quality relationship repair.
 If you and your partner get into a fight, as soon as possible, repair.
 Repairs generally include a few important elements such as owning your part, expressing remorse, sharing the impact you had on the other, explaining what you learned, your commitment to growth or to what you will do differently next time.
 Repairs also often include requests and a clear statement of what you want.

 It is so much easier when both people are working together to change their interactional patterns.
 If you feel you and your partner are fighting too much, talk about this with your partner during a balanced and calm time.
 Come up with a plan that works for both of you to get things back on track.

 Couples Therapists have specialized training in helping couples to stop fighting.
 They help couples look deeper as what is driving their fights and support them to share this in a way that creates more bonding, connection, and closeness.
 If you feel like you could use some relationship help, schedule a free consultation with one of our couples therapists to get support in turning things around!

 Hello!
 I am Cristina Trette.
-I am a Licensed Marriage and Family Therapist and Owner of Integrative Couples Therapy.
+I am a Licensed Marriage and Family Therapist and the Owner of Integrative Family Therapy.
 I am passionate about guiding couples to keep their love alive.
 If you have any questions or comments, please let me know in the comment box below!